When we talk about being healthy, we don’t just mean maintaining our physical health — we mean our mental health too. But what is mental health?

 Mental health problems are very common; there are many different mental illnesses which impact peoples’ lives in different ways.

 If you or someone you know is struggling with their mental health, it can be hard to know what to do or where to go.
 However, there is a lot of help and support out there for people who do need it.
+Why not take a look at our dedicated guide on 'How To Improve Mental Health' for more information.

 Did you know you can search from anywhere on the site?
 Simply press 's' on your keyboard and our quick search tool will appear.